ignite/cli/docs/guide/blog/comment-blog.md

 }
 ```

-Note: Since we have already gRPC to module handler in previous tutorial, we will not add it again.
+Note: Since gRPC has been already added to module handler in previous tutorial, you don't need to add it again.

 ## Create Post and Comment